Sean Connery, Actor And The Original James Bond, Dies At 90

 He made his final Bond film in 1983, Never Say Never Again (though he did reprise the part to record a voiceover for the From Russia With Love video game in 2005).

-On several occasions, Connery mirrored some of the misogyny exhibited his character in the early Bond films — namely roughing up women.
+On several occasions, Connery mirrored some of the misogyny exhibited by his character in the early Bond films — namely roughing up women.
 His first wife, Diane Cilento, said he hit her for being drunk.
 In a 1965 interview with Playboy magazine, he said, "I don't think there is anything particularly wrong about hitting a woman — although I don't recommend doing it in the same way that you'd hit a man.
 An openhanded slap is justified — if all other alternatives fail and there has been plenty of warning."

 He repeated that thought to Barbara Walters in an interview on ABC in 1987.
 Then, in 2006, he canceled an interview in Scotland over worries he would be asked about his attitudes.
 Shortly after, the Scottish newspaper The Herald reported that Connery walked back his earlier remarks, saying he had told friends, "I don't believe that any level of abuse of women is ever justified under any circumstances."